-The burdening of net financial income with income tax is recognized based on management's estimate of the weighted average effective annual income tax rate expected for the full accounting year.
-The estimated average annual tax rate for the period ended on 31 March 2022 is 20.63% compared to (8.89%) for the 3 months ended on 31 March 2021.
+The burdening of net financial income with income tax is recognized based on Group Management's estimate of the weighted average effective annual income tax rate expected for the full accounting year.
+The estimated average annual tax rate for the accounting period is 19.46 % compared to 20.63% to the overall period of last year.

-The Company generates vast majority of its taxable income in Poland and is therefore subject to taxation under the Corporate Income Tax ("CIT") Act.
+The Company generates all of its taxable income in Poland and is therefore subject to taxation under the Corporate Income Tax ("CIT") Act.
 The standard corporate income tax rate is 19%.
 In the areas where tax regulations are subject to interpretation, the Management Board reviews occasionally its approach to drawing up tax returns.
 In justified cases, provisions are set up for expected tax liabilities.